 You may also notice that the sub-headings on this page use H2 and are dark red.
 If you wish you can split your subheadings further by using H3 headers but this might not be necessary depending on the website concerned.

 Obviously you will want to create good original content for your website to reflect the title and meaning of the site.
 If writing good content is not really your thing then you could try to enroll a friend or relative who is good at writing.
 Failing this, you could employ the services of a copywriter to write the website content for you.
 As a rough guide, I would suggest that you would want to aim for 2-3 hundred words but different people will have different ideas about just how many words that you should use from an SEO perspective.

 As an example, I carried out some DIY SEO on the Salisbury Computer Repairs website.
 The screen print below shows how it is displayed by a search engine.
 Since carrying out the website search optimisation the site is at the top of page one of google for the search term 'Salisbury Computer Repairs'.
 Carrying out SEO for a business located in one particular location is generally known as local SEO

-If you have any questions about my DIY SEO tutorial, search engine optimisation or Avon SEO then please get in touch
+If you have any queries about this SEO tutorial then please get in touch.- Info@avonseo.co.uk